Tropicfeel Shoes Review

 Tropicfeel accepts exchanges until 15 days after delivery, and accepts returns until 14 days after delivery.
-Customers are responsible for covering the costs of shipping the shoes back to one of Tropicfeel’s 3 warehouses in France, The United States or Hong Kong.
+Though you’ll get free shipping, I found that you’ll be responsible for covering the costs of shipping the shoes back to one of Tropicfeel’s 3 warehouses in France, the US, or Hong Kong.

 As an internet retailer, Tropicfeel is all over the net.
 Get in touch via Instagram, Facebook, Twitter, or even Linkedin if you’re looking for a job.
-Or, send them an email at [email protected] Tropicfeel does not provide a phone number.
+Or, send them an email at [email protected]tropicfeel.com.

 Check out some other top travelwear brands to assemble your on-the-go outfit: